JamesDarby345/Volumetric_Vesuvius_Labelling/README.md

 d to move through layers in 2d<br>
 x to extrapolate sparse compressed class labels<br>

-Note that moving the 3d plane with the arrows keys with the label visible (without hiding with /) can be laggy if moving more than one or two slices, use shift + click with the data layer selected (hotkey of l to select the data layer) or hide the label with / for better performance.
+Note that moving the 3d plane with the arrow keys while the label is visible (without hiding with /) can be laggy if moving more than one or two slices.
+Use shift + click with the data layer selected (hotkey of l to select the data layer) or hide the label with / for better performance.

 Please contact me with a github issue or @james darby on the Vesuvius challenge discord server if you have a feature request or pain point description that would help volumetrically label data faster or more accurately.

 ![Screenshot 2024-06-24 at 7 13 12 PM](https://github.com/JamesDarby345/Volumetric_Vesuvius_Labelling/assets/49734270/d50617ff-e159-4710-ada5-feb51852a334)
 ![Screenshot 2024-06-24 at 7 13 36 PM](https://github.com/JamesDarby345/Volumetric_Vesuvius_Labelling/assets/49734270/124f9d0b-090c-4e92-b009-ab8a2d083428)